sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

  The numerous periodical ceremonies that are performed to the Pitṛis proper are technically Shrâddhas.
-At a Shrâddha the Pitṛis are the deities to whom the sacrifice is offered; the Brâhmaṇas who are fed represent the Âhavanîya [fire](# " Âpastamba's Dharma Sûtras.
+At a Shrâddha the Pitṛis are the deities to whom the sacrifice is offered; the Brâhmaṇas who are fed represent the Âhavanîya fire[^80].").

+[^80]: " Âpastamba's Dharma Sûtras.
 II. vii.
-16 (3).").
+16 (3

  The Âbhyudayika-shrâddhas or Nândî shrâddhas are performed on the occasions of rejoicings, such as the birth of a son, the marriage of a son or daughter, nâmakaraṇa, jâtakarma, chûdâkarma etc. In this ceremony the Nândimukha Pitṛis, glad-faced ancestors, those that have gone to the Svarga Loka, are invoked, and an even number of Brâhmaṇas are fed in the forenoon.